- Data Integration

 - The Rochester RHIO HISP is connected to the RHIOs in Albany, Syracuse and Buffalo.

 Rochester RHIO's DIRECT service includes a C-CDA Viewer, which allows users to view and print C-CDAs (Continuity of Care Documents).

 Our clinical messaging architecture also supports two levels of integration to third party EHR systems.
 Call Rochester RHIO for more information about integrating with your EHR at 1-877-865-7446 (RHIO).

-MyAlerts is a list-based custom alerts service, which allows participants to select the alerts received based on the needs of both the care provider and patient.
+MyAlerts is a list-based custom Alerts service, which allows participants to customize the Alerts received based on the needs of both the care provider and patient.
 MyAlerts is an enhancement of the core RHIO Alerts service, and can be: